By Katrin Vares

 - B2 First (formerly known as FCE)

-What if some universities accept all these tests and you have to choose one?
-How do you know which one fits you best or would bring you a better score, based on their format?
-All four language tests are more or less the same, with slight differences.
-If you’re not sure which one to choose, just get more information about each one and look for online platforms that simulate the exam.
+These language tests are similar, but there are significant differences.
+If you’re not sure which one to choose, just find more information about each one and look for online platforms that simulate the exam.
 This might be the best and most useful way to figure out which one you like more and brings you more comfort.

 Top international places to learn English